Doomlazer/LB2CD-Text-And-Speech-Patch/README.md

     * Showing the about screen has a fake memory limitation
   * Adds the following changes:
     * Remove base control panel restrictions
+* Patch 15.scr fixes an issue that made opening Laura's notebook clear the "night palette effect" used in act 2.
 * Patch 90.scr fixes an issue that made Yvette respond with the wrong message when asking her about Tut in acts 3+.
 * Patch 99.scr has changes to enable the previously unused Death Message speech.
 * Patch 110.scr fixes an issue that made the music abruptly change during the intro.